iiAtlas/plaud-recording-downloader/README.md

 3. Use **Download all** (or the per-item buttons) to queue audio.
 The button switches to **Stop** while a background job is active.
 4. Keep the Plaud tab open; downloads continue even if you close the popup.
 5. Watch progress in the popup and toolbar badge.
 You can cancel at any time with **Stop**.
+6. Enable **Include metadata tags** when you want each MP3 to include Plaud timing info (start/end time, timezone offset, duration).

 ## FAQ